 Our location is ideal for nature lovers!

-Northern Central Finland offers great opportunities for hiking.
+Northern Central Finland offers great opportunities for hiking, skiing and other outdoor activities!

 Find out more below!